Cal Ludeman: Service as Secretary of the Senate

 After Governor Pawlenty left office in January 2011, Ludemann was selected to serve as Secretary of the Minnesota Senate by the incoming Republican majority.

-Ludeman's involvement in the termination of a former employee of the Minnesota Senate, Michael Brodkorb, has come under scrutiny due to a pending lawsuit by Brodkorb.
-Ludeman was listed in initial paperwork regarding Brodkorb's planned lawsuit over his termination from the Minnesota Senate.
-Lawyers representing Brodkorb have announced additional claims against the State of Minnesota, the Minnesota Senate and Ludeman over allegations that Ludeman disclosed private unemployment data about Brodkorb in an interview with Minnesota Public Radio.
-Brodkorb's attorneys also announced plans to sue for defamation per se over statements Ludeman made in a press release where he accused Brodkorb of attempting to "extort payment from the Senate."
+Ludeman's involvement in the termination of a former employee of the Minnesota Senate, Michael Brodkorb, came under scrutiny due to a lawsuit by Brodkorb.
+Ludeman was listed in initial paperwork regarding Brodkorb's lawsuit over his termination from the Minnesota Senate.
+Lawyers representing Brodkorb announced additional claims against the State of Minnesota, the Minnesota Senate and Ludeman over allegations that Ludeman disclosed private unemployment data about Brodkorb in an interview with Minnesota Public Radio.
+Brodkorb's attorneys also sued for defamation per se over statements Ludeman made in a press release where he accused Brodkorb of attempting to "extort payment from the Senate."

 On May 25, 2012, the Minnesota Senate released legal bills showing they had spent $46,150 in the first 3 months of 2012 to prepare a defense to Brodkorb's suit.
 An analysis of the bill by the Associated Press showed the bulk of the $46,150 owed was due to attorneys retained by the Minnesota Senate repeatedly meeting with Ludeman.

 On June 19, 2012, the Minnesota Senate announced additional legal bills in the amount of $38,533, bringing the total legal costs incurred by the Minnesota Senate due to the termination of Brodkorb to almost $85,000 since the end of the May 2012.
+In 2013, the Senate settled the lawsuit, paying Brodkorb $30,000, which was far less than the $500,000 Brodkorb had sought.

 Ludeman was again selected to be secretary of the Senate following the Republicans regaining a majority in the 2016 election.